input-output-hk/cardano-docs/docs/for-contributors/building-from-source.md

 npm install
 ```

-Notice that importantly, running `npm install` will register
-`daedalus-bridge` in local npm package repository.
-This way, at any
+Running `npm install` will register `daedalus-bridge` in local npm
-time, you can satisfy `daedalus-bridge` dependency in any project that
+package repository.
+This way, at any time, `daedalus-bridge` dependency can be satisfied in any project that
 depends on it by manually running `npm link daedalus-bridge`.
-We will
-come to this later on in this manual.

 ## Building Daedalus

-If you have followed instructions of building Cardano SL and the Bridge,
+If the instructions of building Cardano SL and the Bridge have been followed,
-building Daedalus wallet is as simple as cloning Daedalus repository:
+building Daedalus wallet is as simple as cloning Daedalus' repository:

 ```
 git clone https://github.com/input-output-hk/daedalus.git
 cd daedalus
 ```

-Then executing the following command:
+Then execute the following command:

 ```
 npm install
 ```

-Now to run the wallet connected to the Cardano SL in dev-mode, you
+Now to run the wallet connected to the Cardano SL in dev-mode, call
-simply have to call

 ```
 npm run dev